2009 Legends of Snooker

 The 2009 110sport.tv Legends of Snooker was a snooker legends tournament that took place between 31 October–1 November 2009 at Rothes Hall in Glenrothes, Scotland.
 The tournament was won by Stephen Hendry, who defeated Ken Doherty 5–3 in the final.

+John Parrott had been expected to play, but withdrew and was replaced by Nigel Bond.

+Main draw

+Results of the tournament are shown below: